conorgregson/reading-log-app/README.md

 ---

-## 📖 About
+## ℹ️ About
-The **Reading Log App** is a lightweight browser-based tool for tracking your reading progress.
+**Readr** is a lightweight, browser-based reading log.
-Built with vanilla JavaScript, HTML, and CSS, it helps you organize your books without external accounts.
+Built with vanilla JavaScript, HTML, and CSS, it helps you track your books without external accounts, sync, or setup.

 ---

-## ✅ Features (so far)
+## ✅ Features
 - Add, edit, and remove books from your log
 - Track reading progress and completion status
 - Backup and import your log with JSON